Solo 401k Plan Roth Contributions: Frequently Asked Questions

 Other distributions from a designated Roth account are excluded from gross income under internal Revenue Code 72 only to the extent they consist of designated Roth contributions and are taxable to the extent they consist of trust earnings credited to the account.

-“Yes you can!”
-(The irony.)
+Yes, you can.
 The Small Business Jobs Act of 2010, signed by then President Obama contains a provision, which went to effect on Sept.
 27, 2010.
 This provision allows for the conversion of a traditional 401k or 403b account to a Roth in the same plan if their employer offers one.

-However, the 401k plan participant (you) must pay income tax on the amount converted.
+However, you must pay income tax on the amount converted.
 Let’s take a look at 3 important criteria below that need to be satisfied in order for you to reap all the benefits of a Roth 401k:

 - Once your funds have been converted to the Roth 401k plan sub-account.